c/o Fred Cohan

 In the last 20 years, the sciences here have become much more interdisciplinary.
 So here’s an example: one of my closest colleagues, [Professor of Computer Science] Daniel Krizanc, is a computer scientist.
 We’ve co-authored papers a dozen times, taught a class together five times, he comes to all my lab meetings.
 And he wasn’t a biologist when we started, but he is now.
 And I wouldn’t say that I’ve become a computer scientist, but I will say that I wrote the cotype simulation code with his help.
 And I just think that interdisciplinary learning spirit, even within faculty, is so great.

 The College of the Environment (COE) is also a great example of how the sciences have evolved here.
-I was the founding professor for the COE and will be chair of the Environmental Studies major program next year.
+I was one of the founding professors for the COE and will be chair of the Environmental Studies major program next year.
 The COE is an amazing interdisciplinary program that encourages students to apply what they are learning in their principal major toward solving environmental challenges.
 At this point, nearly every major or program has been represented among our COE graduates.

 A: What does your off time look like?